FIRST-Tech-Challenge/FtcRobotController/Gamepadyn/README.md

 }
 ```

-### Configurations and Bindings
+- A Player is a physical controller that controls Actions using a Configuration.

-A Configuration is a set of Bindings.
+- A Configuration is a set of Bindings.
-A Binding is a map between a raw gamepad input to an action/actions.
+- A Binding is a map between a raw gamepad input to an action/actions.
-A simple Binding is a good Binding- don't overcomplicate things.
+  - A simple Binding is a good Binding- don't overcomplicate things.
-Try to operate under the philosophy of "one button per action,"
-as stacking multiple inputs for single actions may confuse the input handler.
+  - Try to operate under the philosophy of "one button per action," because stacking multiple inputs for single actions may confuse the input handler.

-### Player

-The Player class is an abstraction of an FTC Gamepad class.
-It can reasonably be assumed that two players won't be using the same controller,
-so we operate under that.

-Each player instance holds a Configuration.
-Configurations can be used by multiple players, as they're really just data.

 ## Type Details